JSRocksHQ/jsrockshq.github.io/src/posts/en/configuring-babel-6-for-node-js.md

 ##### Source code and Contributions and Thank yous
 Source code for this tutorial is available in this [repo](https://github.com/abdulhannanali/babel-configuration-tutorial).

-If you find some typo or would like to make some update.
-Please do so using the power of issues and PR in our [Github Repo](https://github.com/abdulhannanali/babel-configuration-tutorial).
+If you find some typo or would like to make some update, please do so using the power of issues and PR in our [GitHub Repo](https://github.com/abdulhannanali/babel-configuration-tutorial).

 I would also like to thank [Fabrício Matté](http://ultcombo.js.org/) for approving this article to be posted on [JS Rocks](https://github.com/JSRocksHQ/jsrockshq.github.io/) and the corrections he made.